How to Tell If It’s Time for a Roof Upgrade in Ohio

 Benefits of Switching to a Metal Roof

-Considering all the potential issues a traditional asphalt shingle roof can experience during its lifespan, Ohio homeowners should strongly consider the benefits of upgrading to new metal roofs if they determine a roof replacement or major repair will be necessary in the near future.
-Traditional asphalt shingle roofs may offer a classic look, but they will only last 25 years at most.
-By comparison, a new metal roof can last 75 years or more with proper upkeep, offering a fantastic long-term cost of ownership compared to an asphalt shingle roof.
+Considering all the potential issues an outdated asphalt shingle roof can experience during its lifespan, Ohio homeowners should strongly consider the benefits of upgrading to new metal roofs if they determine a roof replacement or major repair will be necessary in the near future.
+Traditional asphalt shingle roofs may offer a classic look and they will only last up to 30 years.
+A new metal roof can last up to 50 years with proper upkeep, offering a fantastic long-term cost.

-A new metal roof may be more expensive to install than an asphalt shingle roof, but it will easily pay for the different in a short time thanks to its greater energy efficiency and minimal need for regular maintenance.
+A new metal roof may be pricier to install than an asphalt shingle roof, but it will easily pay for the difference in a short time thanks to its energy efficiency and minimal need for regular maintenance.
 Ohio homeowners will also be surprised to learn that metal roofs are available in many different styles aside from the standard vertical seam styles.
 Ohio property owners can choose from dimensional shingle style metal roofs that mimic the appearance of asphalt shingles, cedar shake style for a beach house look, or even Spanish tile made of high-quality metal tiles.

-If you own a home or commercial property in Ohio in need of a new roof, contact an experienced metal roof contractor to discuss design options and the installation process.
+If you own a home in Ohio that is in need of a new roof, contact an experienced metal roof contractor to discuss design options and the installation process.
 A metal roof can be a fantastic investment for any Ohio property, outlasting and outperforming even the highest quality asphalt shingle roofs.